ScottSchaen/excel-vba-macros/README.md

 &nbsp;&nbsp;&nbsp; a) Enable the Developer tab for your Excel ribbon
 &nbsp;&nbsp;&nbsp; b) Click `Record Macro` and choose to store the macro in "Personal Macro Workbook"
 &nbsp;&nbsp;&nbsp; c) `Stop Recording` the macro and click the `Visual Basic` button (or press <kbd>alt</kbd><kbd>F11</kbd>)
 &nbsp;&nbsp;&nbsp; d) On the project explorer (top left) find `PERSONAL.XLSB`, expand `Modules`, and that's where you want to store all of your macros.
 You can leave them all in `Module1` or separate them.
 I prefer less modules, but it doesn't make a huge difference.
+Remember to Save!

 ### When you have your macros saved in `PERSONAL.XLSB` you want to **customize the ribbon** and add them as commands/buttons there.